AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * SPORT: The sport for which you want to set a goal.
 It must be one of the following: run, swim, cycle, general.
 * TARGET: The target for which you want to set a goal.
 It must be one of the following: distance, duration.
 * VALUE: The value of the target.
 It must be a positive number.
 For distance, it is in meters.
 For duration, it is in minutes.
+* PERIOD: The period for which you want to set a goal.
+It must be one of the following: daily, weekly, monthly, yearly.
+Only activities that are recorded within the period will be counted towards the goal.

 **Examples**